Joao-Q/Laboratory-Data-Analytics-Roadmap/README.md

 ## 🎯 Objective

-This repository documents my journey to become a Healthcare & Laboratory Data Analytics professional using Python, SQL and Power BI.
+This repository tracks my professional roadmap towards becoming a Healthcare & Laboratory Data Analytics specialist.

-The focus is not on collecting certificates, but on building practical tools and real-world projects.
+The focus is on developing practical skills through real-world projects rather than collecting certifications.

+Each completed learning module results in a practical project that demonstrates the acquired knowledge.

 ---